tallguyjenks/DevLog/DevLog/p.doing.homelab.services.truenas.configuration.md

       - When it asks for username and password, use the username of the new account you created in the WebGUI and its password.
       - If you see your folder, great!
 If not, refer back to the previous steps to see if you did anything wrong.

+## snapshots

+Snapshots only store the differential of the change so if data is 100GB and i add 1GB the snapshot is only 1GB